csnazell/plant-model/README.md

 7. install project space dependencies
 	- `instantiate`

-A simple simulation can be constructed & run as follows:
+A simple simulation can be constructed & run in the REPL as follows:

 ```julia
 # dependencies